Distributed deployment

 Replication factor

 When you create a collection, you can control how many shard replicas you’d like to store by changing the replication_factor.
 By default, replication_factor is set to “1”, meaning no additional copy is maintained automatically.
+The default can be changed in the Qdrant configuration.
 You can change that by setting the replication_factor when you create a collection.

 PUT /collections/{collection_name}